Package 'rankdifferencetest'

 Slot Subslot Name Description

-7 1 original The number of observations contained in data.
+5 1 n_sample Number of observations in the original data.

 References